Global Affairs (MPP)

 On This Page

-This joint-degree program combines the resources of Yale’s graduate Global Affairs program with those of the School of the Environment.
+This joint-degree program combines the resources of the Yale Jackson School of Global Affairs with those of the School of the Environment.
 Students studying for this joint degree gain a cross-disciplinary understanding of the scientific, political and economic aspects of international resource management and environmental issues.
-This joint degree is strongly supported by the Jackson Institute for Global Affairs.

 Pursuing a joint program reduces the total time of study by one year.